-Sam Nejabat is a 26-year-old California native who is currently a JD candidate at the UC Berkeley School of Law.
-Previously, Sam started a non-profit, Campaigning Human Rights, which raised awareness of global human rights issues, in the Middle East and Latin America.
-Sam has also led and participated in several humanitarian projects, particularly in Honduras and Guatemala on issues such as providing affordable housing and medical supplies to combat the Zika virus.
-In 2014, Sam received a distinguished service award from President Lobo-Sosa of the Republic of Honduras for his outstanding contributions to the international community.
-He became interested in human rights in part because of his background.
-His parents, Iranian refugees, escaped during the 1979 revolution.
+Sam Nejabat is a California native who was born and raised in San Diego.
+Sam has led and participated in several humanitarian projects on issues such as providing affordable housing and medical supplies to combat the Zika virus in Latin America.
+He is particularly passionate about helping solve the homelessness problem.
 Sam worked at the White House during the Obama Administration in the Office of Presidential Correspondence, keeping the dialogue open between the President and the American people on issues that concerned different constituents.
 In his free time, Sam enjoys reading, playing tennis, backgammon, and hiking.